 When the night arrived, the streets turned into busy-busy restaurants/markets.
 We ate in different little "restaurants" by the street and I was really suprised, that our stomach were ok throughout all the trip.
 Even though some of the restaurants in the daytime were quite impressive :)

 The best place in Chinatown was this little chinese restaurant, where they served really-really cheap meal.
 But is was so popular among the locals, that there were que almost every night.
-Restaurant was just opposite to our hotel
+Restaurant was just opposite to our hotel.

 We stayed there for 2 nights and then headed to Don Mueng airport.
 Cost for meter taxi was 240 baht.